Skin Wars: Production

 On September 12, 2013, GSN ordered eight episodes of the series, making it GSN's first television show devoted to body art.
 On February 4, 2014, GSN announced Rebecca Romijn as host of Skin Wars, with RuPaul Charles, Craig Tracy and Robin Slonina serving as judges.

 The series premiered on GSN August 6, 2014.
-That same night, the network also began airing an online series entitled Skin Wars: The Naked Truth with Kandee Johnson airing immediately after Skin Wars on DOOR3, GSN's YouTube channel targeted toward 18- to 25-year-olds.
+That same night, the network released an online series, Skin Wars: The Naked Truth with Kandee Johnson which began immediately after Skin Wars on DOOR3, GSN's YouTube channel and targeted toward 18- to 25-year-olds.
 The series features commentary from Johnson as well as highlights from that night's episode and a "Skinterview" with one of the contestants.

 On September 30, 2014, GSN announced plans to air a ten-episode second season of Skin Wars with Romijn and all three judges returning to reprise their respective roles.
 The second season premiered June 10, 2015.

-A spinoff called Skin Wars: Fresh Paint hosted by RuPaul aired as a special on August 26, 2015.
+A spinoff, Skin Wars: Fresh Paint hosted by RuPaul, aired as a special on August 26, 2015.
 It featured six highly accomplished artists, each at the top of their game, as they leave their comfort zones to compete in body painting for the first time.
 The artists must conquer three difficult challenges as they are mentored by three top artists from the first season, Dutch Bihary, Lawrence "Gear" Duran and Season One champion, Natalie Fletcher.
-As the artists work closely with their body painting mentors they try to quickly master the craft and win the $10,000 prize and become champion.
+As the artists worked closely with their body painting mentors, they attempted to quickly master the craft and win the $10,000 prize and become champion.
 It premiered to 456,000 viewers.
 Later, it became a series itself, premiering on June 15, 2016.